SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```

-On last things.
+### One last thing: Handling resizing

 You can already create the window, and see a nice gradient, with
 a greeting text.
 However, you'll notice, if you resize your window, that the
 Athens content is not resized.
 To fix this, we'll need one last method.